callumfowler101/nodeapi/README.md

 ## POST Request ##
 - The POST request makes use of x-www-form-urlencoded to allow the counsellor to add multiple availability dates.
 - The counsellor's ID is queried as it is unique to specific cousellor.
 If there were two counsellors with the same name then querying the id would resolve any confusion.
-- The POST request returns a conformation JSON showing what dates have been added.
+- The POST request returns a confirmation JSON showing what dates have been added.

 *See the code for more comments*